hk-mars/mona-lisp/design-principles.md

 Ordinary lowercase letters are less work to type than characters like #&%$.
 And lowercase letters are easier to read as well. so a language that's easy to type should be a win for them.  -- Paul G.

+## Integrated with a big application
+Every language should be designed together with a big application written in it, so the designers can see whether the language works.
+C, for example, was sharpened on the systems programming projects that culminated in Unix.
+We're going to use Arc to write a platform for Web-based applications.
+The two will be tightly integrated, like C and Unix.  -- Paul G.

+Monalisp would be integrated with db and searching engine.